-History of the Madikeri Fort, Coorg
+History of Madikeri Fort, Coorg

-The uniqueness of Madikeri Fort, Coorg
+The Uniqueness of the Madikeri Fort, Coorg

-Madikeri Fort as it stands today
+Information of the Madikeri Fort as it stands today

 - District prison